Anunnak80/Mentaverse-Music-Studio/README.md

-https://incomeisland.org is one of Mentaverse’s partner projects.
-They are a photo realistic metaverse platform, that give brands the opportunity to run their businesses in there.
-When i told them about this idea of mine, they kindly donated us a very nice, piece of land in their metaverse, for free!

-What I would like to build in there, is a virtual online music-production studio, that gives everyone access, to join and create songs, together, from wherever they are at that moment and without needing to own expensive studio software.
+What I would like to build, is a virtual online music-production studio, that gives everyone access, to join and create songs, together, from wherever they are at that moment and without needing to own expensive studio software.

-We got the piece of land for free, but we still need to build everything on it.